datastax/dsbulk/manual/settings.md

 #### --executor.maxPerSecond _&lt;number&gt;_

-The maximum number of concurrent requests per second.
+The maximum number of concurrent operations per second.
 This acts as a safeguard against workflows that could overwhelm the cluster with more requests than it can handle.
-Batch statements count for as many requests as their number of inner statements.
+Batch statements count for as many operations as their number of inner statements.

+You should reduce this value when your latencies get too high.
+This is usually a sign that the remote cluster cannot keep up with the throughput, and requests will eventually time out.

 Setting this option to any negative value will disable it.